kulturkrock/screencrash-components/screen/README.md

 ## Requirements
 Requirements are declared in the requirements.txt file.
 Run `pip install -r requirements.txt` in order to install these.

+If you want to make it even easier, just run make in the screen folder.
+This will create a virtual environment for you and install all required packages in this environment.
+To enter the venv and get access to the installed requirements, run `venv\Scripts\activate.bat` (Windows) or `venv/Scripts/activate` (Unix).

 ## Running tests
 The file screen.py is provided as an entry point for testing.
 Run this program to display videos or images.
 Videos will pause 5 seconds after done playing in order to benefit debugging.
 This can be avoided by commenting out the time.sleep call in _screen.py_.